The Memo: 500 Emerging Europe

 This article outlines why the EUVC Investment Cub decided to participate in this investment opportunity.
 It is not, and should not be perceived as, investment advice.

-🎙️This substack is accompanied by a podcast deep dive with founding partner Enis Hulli fully dedicated to the 500 Istanbul opportunity.
+🎙️This substack is accompanied by a podcast deep dive with founding partner Enis Hulli fully dedicated to the 500 EE opportunity.
 We highly encourage tuning in to get to know Enis and his thinking!

 🤝 You’ll of course also be able to meet Enis in person at one of our Meet the Manager calls.
 Just join the EUVC Investment Club to sign up for these.

 500 EE is one of the rising stars in Europe and one of the very top performing funds in the whole 500 Global network.
 We’re amazed by what they’ve managed to create with their $ 10M Fund 1 raised in 2016 and how they’ve managed to become a dominant player in Turkey.
 They’re nothing short of a beacon in the rapidly growing Eastern European startup ecosystem.

 Fund I run-down

 Fund size: $ 10.6M, 4.7x Gross TVPI & 53% IRR 🤯

 40 investments in founders from 11 countries with a cumulative $ 500M annualized revenue & 97% of the revenue coming from foreign markets.

 85% raised follow-on, $ 1.1B+ raised (and counting) and 5 exits created.
 Downstream investors counting funds tier-1 like Sequoia, GV, Riverwood, Brookfield and many more undisclosed to the public.

 For every € 1 Enis and his team put in, follow-on investors came in with a whopping € 125 😲